richafnu/Viva/Viva/glint/reports/response-rate-report.md

 1. Select the **Settings** button.
 2. Use the down-facing arrow next to **Comparison** to select a different comparator.
 3. Select **Done**.

-   > [!NOTE]
-   > Your company may have substituted custom terms for the Glint terminology.
-For this reason, your screen may not exactly mimic verbiage in this guidance.

 ### Add sections to the Response Rate report